 During recent tests in my back graden between glass PV panels with a plastic film backing and the NEW glass free PV panels with the aluminum backing, the temperatures I recorded both at the same position to the sun, on a clear blue sky day in the South of England in June 2017, was to show that the back of the glass panel maximum temperature reached 62.4c while the glass free with aluminium backing reached 64.4c

 To keep up to date on what is happening in the solar PVT market, click onto the link below, which takes you to the NEW Task60 PVT web site.
-Solar Speedflex Co Ltd is a listed partispent for the United Kingom.

 http://task60.iea-shc.org/